tytydraco/yessleep/out/Strings_Part_II.md

 “Is there anyone in this town who would even come to one?”
 I asked.

 My dad took a moment.
 His lower lip rising as he pondered it for a moment.
-I’m sure it’s the same look he gives when he’s measuring up a tree at work.
+I’m sure it was the same look he gives when he’s measuring up a tree at work.
 Deciding if it’s the right size and material for the company.

 “I heard Norris has a keg or two of his own moonshine,” Dad replied.